minetest/minetest_game/mods/map/README.txt

 Usage
 -----
 In survival mode, use of the minimap requires the mapping kit item in your inventory.
-Once crafted, to instantly enable, 'use' (left click) the item, otherwise the minimap will be automatically enabled a few seconds later.
+It can take up to 3 seconds for adding to or removal from inventory to have an effect.
-Minimap radar mode is always disabled in survival mode.
+Minimap radar mode is always disallowed in survival mode.

-Minimap and minimap radar mode will be automatically enabled in creative mode and for any player with the 'creative' privilege.
+Minimap and minimap radar mode are automatically allowed in creative mode and for any player with the 'creative' privilege.

 The 'map.update_hud_flags()' function is global so can be redefined by a mod for alternative behaviour.